factcast/factcast/factcast-site/documentation-docsy/content/en/Guides/read-after-write.md

 Eventual consistency is a great way of drastically improving scalability of your application in scenarios, where the exact moment of an update of the model is not important.

-Consider building a model that provides the number of currently logged in users for your social network application.
+Consider building a model that provides the number of currently logged-in users for your social network application.
 It might be used on every web-page (in the header) and also will be publicly available, so that you really would not want each request to go to the factcast server and find out, if the count needs to be updated.
 Apart from that being a significant scalability (may DoS) risk, it really is not important for that number to be exact.
-If it changes with a (undefined, from single digit ms up to seconds) latency when somebody logs in, nobody will care.
+If it changes with a (undefined, from single digit ms up to whatever you choose) latency when somebody logs in, nobody will care.

-This latency, from the moment when a potentially interesting fact is published up to when a callbacl on the handler method of a projection is invoked, we call the **window of inconsistency**.
+This latency, from the moment when a potentially interesting fact is published up to when a callback on the handler method of a projection is invoked, we call the **window of inconsistency**.

 #### Snapshot / Aggregate